facebookresearch/CATransformers/README.md

 ```

 ## Prepare Dataset
 We need to prepare the MSCOCO dataset for finetuning the pruned models during optimization.
-The easiest way is to use a csvdataset, as explained in [OpenCLIP](https://github.com/mlfoundations/open_clip?tab=readme-ov-file#training-coca), and place the dataset in `\dataset`
+The easiest way is to use a csvdataset, as explained in [OpenCLIP](https://github.com/mlfoundations/open_clip?tab=readme-ov-file#training-coca), and place the dataset in [\dataset](\dataset)

 ## Pruning Order
 We prune the CLIP models using importance based techniques from MoPE-CLIP.
 We provide pre-calculated importance ranking for the ViT-B-16 datacomp model in [eval/mope/ViT-B-16_datacomp_xl_s13b_b90k](eval/mope/ViT-B-16_datacomp_xl_s13b_b90k).
-To use other models, run:
+To use other models, modify `MODEL_ARCH` and `PRETRAINED` in [configurations.py](configurations.py), and run:

 ```bash
 python eval/init_importance.py